waldyrious/hash-my-pass/README.md

    (length, allow/require/forbid alphanum/symbols, etc.)
    HashMyPass takes care of this
-   by maintaining a list of exceptions the most commonly accepted format
+   by maintaining a list of exceptions to the most commonly accepted format
    (8-char passwords including letters, digits and symbols) which was determined by exhaustively testing the sign-up process at various sites